Special Education (SPE) - Courses

 American Sign Language and Deaf Culture I

-Students will use American Sign Language to learn about communicating with individuals with a hearing loss in the elementary school setting.
-Students will explore deaf culture, intricacies of working with individuals with a hearing loss, including appropriate accommodations, modifications, and assistive technology.
-Offered Fall, Spring.
+In this course students use American Sign Language to learn about communicating with individuals with a hearing loss in the elementary school setting.
+Students explore deaf culture, intricacies of working with individuals with a hearing loss, including appropriate accommodations, modifications, and assistive technology.
+Offered Fall.

 American Sign Language and Deaf Culture II

-Students will extend the use of American Sign Language to learn about communicating with individuals who have a hearing loss.
-Students will further explore deaf culture, intricacies of working with individuals who have a hearing loss, including appropriate dialects, accommodations, modifications, and assistive technology.
+In this course students extend the use of American Sign Language to learn about communicating with individuals who have a hearing loss.
+Students further explore deaf culture, intricacies of working with individuals who have a hearing loss, including appropriate dialects, accommodations, modifications, and assistive technology.
 Prerequisite: SPE 207.
-Offered Fall, Spring.
+Offered Spring.

 SPE 300 Cr.3